arthurrichards77/control_tutorial/README.md

 * Settling time (time to converge within 5% of the steo around the target heading) less than 20s

 If this can't be done, how close can you get?
 What must I compromise on?

+## Moving On

+Now have a look at the [Jupyter notebook on a model-based approach to control design](model.ipynb).